 We conducted several scenario analyses to examine uncertainty and potential variation in the findings.
 The scenarios are presented below and the findings are presented in Tables E5.1 and E5.2.
+Scenario 6 for threshold analyses using the rescaled non-negative utility values are presented in Tables E5.3 and E5.4.

-- 1. Undiscounted costs and outcomes - 2.
-Optimistic assumption of treatment benefit (i.e. duration) of 50 years - 3.
-Conservative assumption of treatment benefit (i.e. duration) of 10 years - 4.
-50/50/ shared savings in which 50% of lifetime health care cost offsets from a new treatment are assigned to the health care system instead of being assigned entirely to the new treatment - 5.
-Alternate set of caregiver disutilities from Table E2.6.
+- 1. Undiscounted costs and outcomes. - 2.
+An optimistic and conservative assumption regarding the benefit of treatment.
+For arsa-cel, this translated to a stabilization period of 50 years and 5 years for the optimistic and conservative scenarios, respectively. - 3.
+Rescaled utility estimates that did not allow for negative utility values. - 4.
+50/50 shared savings in which 50% of lifetime health care cost offsets from a new treatment are assigned to the health care system instead of being assigned entirely to the new treatment - 5.
+A consistent caregiver disutility regardless of disease severity